 The reaction can cause nasal congestion, swelling of the throat and in severe cases can trigger anaphylaxis.
 Usually the reaction does not occur in cooked foods.

-If you feel you are experiencing an allergic reaction, Los Angeles nose doctor Shervin Aminpour can help you discover the exact source and overcome the effects of allergies.
+If you feel you are experiencing an allergic reaction, Los Angeles ear, nose, and throat doctor Shervin Aminpour can help you discover the exact source and overcome the effects of allergies.

 There are many ways you can get a cold or the flu.
 Being around other people when shopping in crowded department stores, or around co-workers or other students can lead to some kind of infection.
 Fortunately, these conditions usually go away quickly with basic home remedies.
 In other cases, they may persist, causing a number of symptoms including nasal congestion.